fastai/course22-web/Lessons/Summaries/lesson7.md

 - More questions: What is k-fold cross-validation and how can it be applied in this case?
 Why does Jeremy don’t use it?
 - Are there any drawbacks of GradientAccumulation?
 Any GPU recommendations?
-- In part 2 Jeremy may cover how to train a smaller model to do well as in large models for faster inference How to set the data split and item and batch transformations?
+- In part 2 Jeremy may cover how to train a smaller model to do well as in large models for faster inference

+## Multi-target model

+- How to set the data split and item and batch transformations?

 <img src="https://forums.fast.ai/uploads/default/optimized/3X/6/7/6708adef38cb0f664442d2e9e3f846fda75a045d_2_690x235.png" alt="datablock-2-labels" width="690" height="235" srcset="https://forums.fast.ai/uploads/default/optimized/3X/6/7/6708adef38cb0f664442d2e9e3f846fda75a045d_2_690x235.png, https://forums.fast.ai/uploads/default/optimized/3X/6/7/6708adef38cb0f664442d2e9e3f846fda75a045d_2_1035x352.png 1.5x, https://forums.fast.ai/uploads/default/optimized/3X/6/7/6708adef38cb0f664442d2e9e3f846fda75a045d_2_1380x470.png 2x">